Influence of Gender on Ischemic Times and Outcomes After ST-Elevation Myocardial Infarction

 Registry data such as these allow for an examination of factors such as age and comorbidities, which then allows for a more detailed understanding of factors related to poor outcomes.
 Improvements in quality of care hinge on such factors.
 This is also true for cardiogenic shock, where understanding factors related to gender differences in outcomes will likely improve overall STEMI care.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, EP Basic Science, Acute Heart Failure, Interventions and Vascular Medicine
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), EP Basic Science, Acute Heart Failure, Interventions and Vascular Medicine

 Keywords: Shock, Cardiogenic, Myocardial Infarction, Cardiology, Cardiovascular Diseases, Bundle-Branch Block, Netherlands, Risk Factors, Confidence Intervals, Cost of Illness, Peripheral Vascular Diseases, Percutaneous Coronary Intervention